-We’ve been hearing a lot lately about promising news for a vaccine against coronavirus, the virus that causes COVID-19.
+(Updated 12/1/2021) We’ve been hearing a lot of promising news lately about the vaccines against coronavirus, the virus that causes COVID-19.
 Of course, there are still a lot of questions as well.
 We want to help answer as many of those as we can, based on what the experts at the FDA, CDC, and Advisory Committee on Immunization Practices (ACIP) are telling us.

 Has a vaccine been approved?